Key takeaways

 If you've ever paused before pasting a WeTransfer link into a client email, you already know the problem.
-Generic file sharing services treat your professional handoff like a casual file dump — third-party branding, banner ads on the download page, files that vanish in 7 days, and a $12/mo paywall the moment you need basics like password protection or longer expiry.
+Generic file sharing services treat your professional handoff like a casual file dump — third-party branding, short availability windows on lower tiers, and a download page that points attention away from your business.

 This isn't a "WeTransfer is bad" post.
 WeTransfer is great for what it is.
 The question is: when your agency is sending a 2 GB project file to a paying client, is "what it is" enough?